The UK Railways Bill and Great British Railways: A Step Back from Proven European and Global Rail Reform Best Practice

-ALLRAIL Position Paper on the New EU High-Speed Rail Master Plan
+ALLRAIL Position Paper on the New EU High-Speed Rail Plan

 It is Europe’s chance to get High-Speed Rail (HSR) right: The EU’s new HSR Master Plan by Transport Commissioner Tzitzikostas is a once-in-a-generation opportunity.
 But new rail infrastructure and subsidies alone will not deliver.